-On 27 February 2013, the FSC held a Security Dialogue on "Human Rights and Fundamental Freedoms in the Armed Forces - Including Women's Access to Combat Positions", which included a speaker from the OSCE Office for Democratic Institutions and Human Rights (ODIHR).
+On 27 February 2013, the FSC held a Security Dialogue on "Human rights and fundamental freedoms in the armed forces - including women's access to combat positions", which included a speaker from the OSCE Office for Democratic Institutions and Human Rights (ODIHR).
 FSC members were encouraged to analyse current security sector policies and consider lifting any remaining ban on servicewomen's access to front-line positions, which has a discriminatory effect on their careers.
 This FSC Security Dialogue served as the launch for a series of ODIHR events in 2013 to discuss human rights and gender with members of the FSC in Vienna.
-The first event, entitled Armed Forces and Women's Access to Combat Positions, was held on 19 April 2013.
+The first event, entitled "Armed Forces and Women's Access to Combat Positions", was held on 19 April 2013.
 The discussion focussed on the details of developing and implementing a policy that grants women full access to all positions and roles in the military, including combat positions.
-Speakers came from Bosnia and Herzegovina, Canada, Denmark, Germany, Ireland, Moldova, Norway, Serbia, Spain, Turkey and the States.
-Approximately United 60 participants were present and comments from the floor were supportive and demonstrated interest on the part of the FSC.
+Speakers came from Bosnia and Herzegovina, Canada, Denmark, Germany, Ireland, Moldova, Norway, Serbia, Spain, Turkey and the United States of America.
+Approximately 60 participants were present and comments from the floor were supportive and demonstrated interest on the part of the FSC.